samtools/hts-specs/htsget.md

 `referenceName`
 _optional_
 </td><td>
 The reference sequence name, for example "chr1", "1", or "chrX".
+If unspecified, all records are returned regardless of position.

 For Reads formats only: if "\*", unplaced unmapped reads are returned.
 If unspecified, all reads (mapped and unmapped) are returned. (*Unplaced* reads are a subset of unmapped reads; see the [SAM specification](http://samtools.github.io/hts-specs/SAMv1.pdf) for details of this concept)